 If you want the full Discord bot hosting overview before setup, see OpenClaw Discord Bot Hosting.

-OpenClaw Discord Bot Token (Support Term)
+OpenClaw Discord Bot Setup (Support Terms)

 Step 1: Create a Discord application